magnars/helpful-loader/README.md

   Error in my-config.edn: EOF while reading
   ```

-- If the file has multiple forms, it would normally just be ignored
+- If the file has multiple forms, the superflous ones would normally just be
-  by the reader.
+  ignored by the reader.
 And you would be left scratching your head wondering
   why your changes didn't show up at all.

   With helpful-loader you see:

   ```
-  /my-config.edn should contain only a single form, but had 2 forms.
+  my-config.edn should contain only a single form, but had 2 forms.
   ```

 ## More stuff